mirhmousavi/Pois/README.md

 3. You can pass a whois server to query that server for whois

-2. Pois knows when a domain is available or not so if you whois an unregistered domain you get DomainNotExistsError
+2. Pois return BadWhoisResultError if domain not found or your whois quota exceeded.

 3. You can specify a timeout for whois operation, some whois servers after user quota exceeded for get whois just don't return